LSBA Home

 Jasmine C. Cooper is an assistant district attorney for the Caddo Parish District Attorney’s Office in Shreveport.
 She received her BA degree in political science in 2017 from Southern University and A&M College in Baton Rouge and her JD degree in 2020 from Southern University Law Center.
 She was admitted to practice in Louisiana in 2021.

-Cooper is a member of the 2022-23 Leadership LSBA Class.
+Cooper was a member of the 2022-23 Leadership LSBA Class.
 She also is a member of the Shreveport Bar Association and the Harry V. Booth/Judge Henry A. Politz American Inn of Court.
 She was named to the Top Lawyers 2023 Shreveport/Bossier list by SB Magazine.

 In her community, she is a member of the League of Women Voters, Delta Sigma Theta Sorority, Inc. and the NAACP.